-While it’s grammatically acceptable to write or print the holiday as Veteran’s Day or Veterans’ Day, the United States government declared that the attributive (no apostrophe) rather than the possessive case is the official spelling.
+It is grammatically acceptable to write or print the holiday as Veteran’s Day or Veterans’ Day.
+However, the United States government declared the observance using the attributive (no apostrophe) rather than the possessive case in the official spelling.

 Thank a veteran and use #VeteransDay to post on social media.

 VETERANS DAY HISTORY

 U.S. President Woodrow Wilson first proclaimed Armistice Day on November 11, 1919.
 At the time, he said, “To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of the nations.”